Cloud-CV/EvalAI/README.md

 ### Using Virtual Environment

 1. Install [python] 2.7.10 or above, [git], [postgresql] version >= 10.1, have ElasticMQ installed (Amazon SQS is used in production) and [virtualenv], in your computer, if you don't have it already.
-*If you are having trouble with postgresql on Windows check this link [postgresqlhelp].*
+*If you are having trouble with postgresql on Windows check this link [postgresqlhelp](http://www.postgresqltutorial.com/install-postgresql/).*

 2. Get the source code on your machine via git.